monero-project/monero/README.md

 ### On OpenBSD:

-You will need to add a few packages to your system. `pkg_add cmake gmake zeromq cppzmq libiconv boost`.
+You will need to add a few packages to your system. `pkg_add cmake gmake zeromq libiconv boost`.

 The `doxygen` and `graphviz` packages are optional and require the xbase set.
 Running the test suite also requires `py-requests` package.